thayton/thayton.github.io/_drafts/eygbl.md

         self.session = requests.Session()
 ```

-Now, go back and take a look at that first XHR request again.
+Now we'll go back and take a look at that first XHR request again.
 In the Chrome developer tools, search for the URL used in the
 first POST request:

 ![1st_request_search](/assets/eygbl/1st_request_search.png)